w0lfschild/DarkBoot/README.md

 2. Unzip the download
 3. Open the Dark Boot app
 4. Select the color you would like your boot screen to be and press OK
-5. Enter your password and press OK
+5. Enter your admin password and press OK
 6. Reboot twice for changes to take effect

 ### License: